Teaching About Black History (Month)

 2. Leaders 4SC Forces: Leaders 4SC provides a variety of Task Forces that provoke students to think critically about key issues as they roleplay as decision-makers and brainstorm well-detailed solutions.
 Each Task Force comes with step-by-step instructions, Google slide templates to be used with virtual breakout rooms, and topic-specific questions to get students started.
 The activities can be completed either individually or as part of a group.
 A fun Task Force is Reform The Justice System.

-3. Black History Month Lesson Plans and Teaching Resources: Scholastic offers a handful of resources educators can utilize to teach their students about Black History Month.
-Resources are split into 7 subject categories, including Black History Month Classroom Activities, African American Icons, Slavery and the Underground Railroad, the Civil Rights Movement, School Interation, Music and Cultural Influence, and Authors.
+3. Black History Month Lesson Plans and Teaching Resources: Scholastic offers several resources educators can utilize to teach their students about Black History Month.
+Resources are split into categories, including Black History Month Classroom Activities, African American Icons, Slavery and the Underground Railroad, the Civil Rights Movement, School Integration, Music and Cultural Influence, and Authors.
 Lesson plans, articles, blog posts, book lists, computer lab activities, and other types of materials are provided.
 For educators looking for creative activities with a different approach to helping students learn about Black History Month, these resources will be very useful!

 4. Black History Month Activities: This page provides educational videos and activities, technology resources, printables and/or lessons for grades K-12, African-American history resources, slideshows, quizzes, references, music and drama activities, and language arts activities, which are all for those looking to teach their students about Black History Month.
 Through using all of these lessons and activities, students of all grades will be able to “examine the historical and social context of slavery.”
 These resources will give students information on Martin Luther King, Jr., Harriet Tubman and the Underground Railroad, the Civil Rights Movement, the struggle against segregation, and more.